Deepthi-Suresh-Portfolio/Data-Analysis/SQL/Database Modelling and Design/COVID-19 Vaccinations Database Design Project/Readme.md

   * a snapshot of the first 10 results of the query
   * Data visualisation represented as a graph or chart that presents the results in a meaningful and easy to understand manner.

+Note: This project is completed as a part of the Database Concepts Course for my masters program at RMIT University